jwadolowski/cookbook-cq/README.md

 existing properties of `/content/test_node` will stay untouched unless the same properties are specified in your `cq_jcr` resource.

-2nd example sets `append` attribute to `false`, which means that all properties except those specified in your resource should be removed.
+2nd example sets `append` property to `false`, which means that all properties except those specified in your resource should be removed.
 It will act as a full overwrite (keep in mind that some properties are protected and can't be deleted, moreover Sling API automatically adds things like